donkirkby/chess-kit/docs/new_rules.md

 * [Half Alice Chess][half-alice-chess] moves pieces through the looking glass to a parallel universe after each move.
 (2 players, chess set, and checkers set)
+* [Neighbour Chess Solitaire][neighbour-chess-solitaire] move pieces
+    using their neighbours' moves to form one connected group.
+(1 player, chess set, and deck of cards)
 * [Cloak and Dagger Chess][cloak-and-dagger-chess] is a game where you disguise your chess pieces as checkers, then try to identify your opponent's pieces.
 (2 players, chess set, checkers set, pen, and tape)